-Figure 2 'General Policy Plan - Metropolitan Canberra' shows potential future urban areas at Jerrabomberra-Symonston, in the Majura Valley, and in the West Murrumbidgee area.
+Figure 2 'General Policy Plan - Metropolitan Canberra' shows potential future urban areas at Jerrabomberra-Symonston, in the Majura Valley, in the Belconnen district and in the West Murrumbidgee area.
 Final resolution of land uses in these areas will be made following the completion of detailed studies.